1

 Using Vaccine Administration Codes 90471-90474

 The immunization administration codes 90471-90474 need to be billed as one (1) line item, and the vaccine product should be billed as a separate line item.
 In order for an immunization claim to be reimbursed, both an administration code and the vaccine product must be billed.
-If immunization is the only service rendered, providers may not submit charges for an E&M service.
+If immunization is the only service rendered, providers may not submit charges for an Evaluation and Management (E&M) service.

 Adult immunizations are reimbursed at the lower of billed charges or the Health First Colorado fee schedule amount for each immunization.